Robotic-Decision-Making-Lab/auv_controllers/thruster_allocation_matrix_controller/README.md

 # Trusters Allocation Matrix (TAM) Controller

-A Chainable controller that converts thrust from Cartesian space to thruster space.
+A chainable controller that converts thrust from Cartesian space to thruster space.
 This is calculated by taking the psuedoinverse of the user-provided thruster allocation matrix (TAM) and multiplying it by the reference forces: pinv(TAM) x input.